acrucetta/acrucetta.github.io/_posts/2023-06-26-learning-goals.md

 ## Topics I want to learn this year

 ### Learning at work (as a data engineer)
+- [] Git CLI
 - [] How CI/CD processes work in production-grade code
-- [] Git CLI
-- [] Data architecture patterns
+- [] Data engineering patterns
 - [] How to communicate effectively with other engineers through tools and disciplines (e.g., pull requests, code reviews)